STEELISI/searcch-importer/README.md

-# searcch-importer
+# importer

-Clone of SEARCCH importer at flux
+Import tool for the SEARCCH Hub